madetech/blog/posts/how_to_survive_your_first_tech_talk.md

 Being able to write code in time for a talk is not the only thing that is risky, but a live demo of any form can go wrong.
 Unless your demo is completely offline, if you can't be guarnateed a decent internet connection, or your talk doesn't depend on any third party services, there are many points of failure that could occur.
 I was very lucky, and I think most people are.
 But imagine if it was your talk where everything fell apart?!

+An emergency demo plan is something sensible to have.
+Make sure you have a PDF copy of your slides, and presenter notes, and preferably store these on a USB stick.
+Also, if possible, have a screen recording of your live demo _just in case_.
+It won't be live, but at least you can present how things should have been.

 ## What am I actually going to talk about?

 The second pressure of my talk was figuring out what exactly I was going to talk about, how it should flow, and my slide deck.